Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Background

-\textbf{Feature-based measures.} Feature-based registration methods rely on detecting corresponding anatomical features, such as landmarks or local descriptors, in both the fixed and moving images \citep{luo2018using, luo2018feature, machado2018non, machado2019deformable, joutard2022driving, haouchine2023learning, wang2024keymorph}.
+\textbf{Feature-based measures.} Feature-based registration methods rely on detecting corresponding anatomical features, such as keypoints or local descriptors, in both the fixed and moving images \citep{luo2018using, luo2018feature, machado2018non, machado2019deformable, joutard2022driving, wang2024keymorph}.
 The transformation is then estimated by minimizing the spatial discrepancy between these matched features.
-Unlike intensity-based measures, which operate on voxel intensity values, feature-based methods use higher level representations that capture structural or contextual cues.
-This makes feature-based registration robust to large deformations, partial fields of view, and topological changes, as well as being especially beneficial in multimodal registration, where intensity relationships may be inconsistent or unreliable \citep{sotiras2013deformable}).
-Features can either be computed densely across the image or sparsely at key locations, and can be derived using traditional algorithms or learned through DL.
+Unlike intensity-based measures, which operate on voxel intensity values, feature-based methods use higher-level representations that capture structural or contextual cues.
+This makes feature-based registration robust to large deformations, partial fields of view, and topological changes, as well as being especially beneficial in multimodal registration, where intensity relationships may be inconsistent or unreliable \citep{sotiras2013deformable}.

-Traditional detectors and descriptors, such as Scale-Invariant Feature Transform (SIFT) \citep{lowe2004distinctive}, Speeded-Up Robust Features (SURF) \citep{bay2006surf}, and Binary Robust Invariant Scalable Keypoints (BRISK) \citep{leutenegger2011brisk}, have been adapted to 2D and 3D medical images, extending concepts such as scale-space detection and gradient-based description to volumetric data.
-More recent advances include the MIND descriptor \citep{heinrich2012mind}, which was specifically designed for medical image registration and identifies regions based on self-similarity \citep{heinrich2013towards} within a local neighborhood around a keypoint.
-Deep learning approaches have also shown strong performance in detecting keypoints and computing descriptors tailored to specific anatomical contexts, commonly leveraging CNNs.
-For example, SuperPoint \citep{detone2018superpoint} presents a self-supervised framework to train interest point detectors and descriptors by predicting pixel-level interest point locations.
-Another example is Learned Invariant Feature Transform (LIFT) \citep{yi2016lift}, which employs a Siamese CNN architecture to detect keypoints, estimate orientation, and compute descriptors in a supervised end-to-end manner.